 - 1. Actively identifying and understanding key existing and emerging risks they own. - 2.
-Operating within the stated risk appetite, or outside of risk appetite with an agreed plan for moving back into tolerance - 3.
-Ensuring that front to back processes underpinning their business activities are robust, understood and include effective controls to manage the risks inherent within the activities for which they are accountable - 4.
+Operating within the stated risk appetite, or outside of risk appetite with an agreed plan for moving back into appetite.

+- 3. Ensuring that front to back processes underpinning their business activities are robust, understood and include effective controls to manage the risks inherent within the activities for which they are accountable - 4.
 Understanding key controls that mitigate their risks, and are able to evidence that the Control Owners have a plan to monitor appropriately (including those controls performed outside of their area, e.g. DBS, third parties) - 5.
-Monitoring and assessing their risk exposure over time

-- 6. Responsible for assessing, identifying and understanding the conduct impacts across the risk types they own and identifying and understanding the controls they rely on to support the delivery of fair conduct outcomes - 7.
-Escalating risks through governance when they are outside of appetite or there is an emerging threat or theme - 8.
+Monitoring and assessing their risk exposure over time, and taking action as required - 6.
+Responsible for assessing, identifying and understanding the conduct impacts across the risk types they own and identifying and understanding the controls they rely on to support the delivery of good conduct outcomes - 7.
+Escalating risks to both the appropriate accountable individual and through governance (as required) in a timely manner when they are outside of appetite or there is an emerging threat or theme - 8.
 Remediation of control gaps in a prioritised and timely manner - 9.
-Clearly articulating and documenting their key risks, key controls, remediation and mechanisms they use to manage their risk - 10.
-Being able to explain and evidence their risks, key controls, what is being done to fix key controls or otherwise mitigate inherent risks if key controls are not working effectively, and the mechanisms they use to manage their risks.
+Being able to clearly articulate and evidence their key risks, key controls, and remediation to fix key controls or otherwise mitigate inherent risks if key controls are not working effectively, and the mechanisms they use to manage their risk - 10.
+Ensuring that appropriate recovery and resolution capabilities, arrangements and resources are operationalised in a manner that is consistent with regulatory expectations with regards to recovery and resolvability.
+Must also ensure activities are managed so that they do not hinder the ability of HSBC to be resolved